-During this season the tourists may observe a large number of species around the islands such as marine iguanas, sea turtle, land iguanas, flamingos, white-cheeked pintails, masked boobies, marine iguanas, albatross, and blue-footed boobies.
-Since the water’s warmer, snorkeling is highly recommended during these months.
+During this season the tourists may observe a large number of species around the islands such as marine iguanas, sea turtles, land iguanas, flamingos, white-cheeked pintails, masked boobies, marine iguanas, albatross, and blue-footed boobies.
+Since the waters warmer, snorkeling is highly recommended during these months.

 The Humboldt Current’s influence brings cold waters especially during the misty, rainy season (cool weather) from July to December.
 “El Niño” current may bring warm waters to the Galapagos and will make the surface warmer and rainfall increase (January to June).

 January to June: from 70°F (21°C) to 80°F (27°C)

 July to December: from 65°F (18°C) to 75°F (23°C)